DangerDrome/NodeUI/README.md

 ## Overview

 NodeUI is a powerful web application that runs entirely in the browser, allowing users to create complex node graphs, 3D scenes, and interactive visualizations.
 Simply open `index.html` in any modern browser to get started.
+No installation or build process required.

 ### Key Highlights